Anderson-Lab/anderson-lab.github.io/csc_448_2020_spring/home.md

 * Monday (9-9:50 AM) (8%)
     * Synchronous Zoom interaction between 9-9:50 AM PST
     * Our most important synchronous activity of the week!
-    * Students will be divided equally into five groups for smaller breakout Zoom meetings
+    * Students will be divided equally into five groups for smaller breakout Zoom meetings (starting week 2)
-    * I (instructor) will spend 10 minutes with each of the five groups from 9 - 9:50 AM
+    * I (instructor) will spend 10 minutes with each of the five groups from 9 - 9:50 AM (starting week 2)
     * The point of this synchronous interaction is less about content delivery and more about forming a community.
 Consider it a time for discussion.
     * If you make and participate in all 8 synchronous discussions, you will receive 8/8.
 * Monday (10 - 10:50) (2%)